cockroachdb/docs/v22.1/add-constraint.md

 ## Changing primary keys with `ADD CONSTRAINT ...
 PRIMARY KEY`

 When you change a primary key with [`ALTER TABLE ...
-ALTER PRIMARY KEY`](alter-primary-key.html), the old primary key index becomes a secondary index.
+ALTER PRIMARY KEY`](alter-primary-key.html), the existing primary key index becomes a secondary index.
 The secondary index created by `ALTER PRIMARY KEY` takes up node memory and can slow down write performance to a cluster.
-If you do not have queries that filter on the primary key that you are replacing, you can use `ADD CONSTRAINT` to replace the old primary index without creating a secondary index.
+If you do not have queries that filter on the primary key that you are replacing, you can use `ADD CONSTRAINT` to replace the existing primary index without creating a secondary index.

 You can use `ADD CONSTRAINT ...
 PRIMARY KEY` to add a primary key to an existing table if one of the following is true: